Syllabus for MAN-230

 If there is evidence that you have cheated or plagiarized in your exam, the exam will be declared invalid, and you will fail the course.

 Your final project is a written case analysis of between 2000 and 3600 words (between 8 and 12 pages with a typical font and spacing).

 After reading the final project case, you will be asked to analyze this case by answering:

 This final project draws on concepts and knowledge gained from this course.
-To allow yourself sufficient time to complete an exemplary analysis, consider beginning the project soon after the start of module 6.
+Internet research will be required, and you must document all outside sources properly in APA style.
+To allow yourself sufficient time to complete an exemplary analysis, consider beginning the project soon after the start of Module 6.

 You are required to submit the final project in this course to Turnitin.com, an academic plagiarism prevention site, prior to submitting the project within your course space.
 You will receive immediate written feedback from Turnitin regarding writing style as well as a plagiarism gauge with tips for proper citations.
 You then have the opportunity to edit your assignment with this feedback in mind and resubmit it to Turnitin for additional checking.
 Once you are satisfied with the project, you are required to submit the Turnitin feedback (also known as the originality report) for the final version along with the project itself within the course space.